 ./pants peek on this target to get the final result.

-See Targets and BUILD files and Targets and BUILD files for more about how addresses are formed, including for generated targets.
+See Targets and BUILD files for more about how addresses are formed, including for generated targets.
 You can also run

 ./pants list :: to find all addresses in your project, or